isomerpages/imh-smhc/_speakers/Track Speakers/Ms Loo Wei Leng.md

   </div>
 	</div>

-Wei Leng participated in Dementia Singapore’s Voices for Hope programme, Cohort 10, in 2022.
+Ms Loo Wei Leng participated in Dementia Singapore’s Voices for Hope programme, Cohort 10, in 2022.

 She is Dwayne’s elder sister and care partner.
 Wei Leng has worked with various MNCs in the area of end-to-end supply chain management within the retail and wholesale distribution of consumer products.